AxtonS/hangman/README.md

 -Built method to compare the guess against the secret and save the current guesses
 -Add game logic to end the game when you win or lose
 -Fix guess accepting non alphabet characters and coerced all letters to downcase
+-Implement a save feature that writes the current game state to a JSON file